— Bindon Plantation on the Pocotaligo River - 1900 —

 - Other names ?

 - Current status The property was annexed into the town of Yemassee in 2006 so the zoning could be changed from agricultural use to allow development.
 The property's developer, Bindon Plantation LLC, is facing foreclosure in 2011 due to defaulting on their mortgage.
 Building has not begun.
 Three local residents and the Coastal Conservation League sued Yemassee claiming the annexation and subsequent zoning change was illegal.
-In March 2011, the SC Supreme Court upheld the annexation but the future of the property is still uncertain (Vachon).
+In March 2011, the SC Supreme Court upheld the annexation and in 2012 a conservation easement was placed on the property limiting development to 20 houses (1) (3).

 Timeline